jewertow/istio-playground/backend-tls-policy-for-egress/README.md

    ```

 > [!NOTE]
-> Notice that now the request is being sent to the port 80 to match proper ServiceEntry.
+> Now the request was sent to the port 80 to match proper listener created by the ServiceEntry.